deployment-io/runner/README.md

 # Deployment Runner

-Runner is the application that gets installed on cloud environments and automates various DevOps and infrastructure tasks.
+Runner is an application that gets installed on cloud environments and automates various DevOps and infrastructure tasks.

 Some of its responsibilities are:
 1. checking out source code.